pyeventsourcing/eventsourcing/docs/topics/notifications.rst

 class, which publishes all pending events together as a list, rather than inserting each event, it would be possible to insert the lists of events into the application sequence as a single entry.
 This may reduce the number of inserts into the application sequence.
-The lists could be sequenced by timestamp or integer.
-Timestamps may allow the greatest write-speed.
-(This approach currently hasn't been explored any further, but it should be.)
+However since this library uses one table with two indexes for the aggregate and application sequence, perhaps the greatest benefit would be processing these atomically a list of events that have been created atomically.
+That might avoid projections being in an intermediate state such that a user could view only some of the effects of an action when that would be alarming.
+This isn't implemented at time of writing.

 Timestamps
 ~~~~~~~~~~